-10.1 Please provide a summary of any relevant new law or practices in M&A in Puerto Rico.
+10.1 Please provide a summary of any relevant new law or practices in M&A in your jurisdiction.

-For decades, the Government of Puerto Rico has offered aggressive incentives to businesses within certain industries that choose to establish operations in Puerto Rico, making the island an excellent environment for business.
-In 2012 the Government of Puerto Rico enacted a number of statutes to foster the economic development of the island by attracting income from foreign sources, including Act No 22 of 2012, known as the Act to Incentivize the Transfer of Investor Individuals to Puerto Rico.
+For decades, the Government of Puerto Rico has offered various types of tax incentives to businesses within certain industries that establish operations in Puerto Rico.
+Through these incentives, Puerto Rico provides an ideal business environment for new businesses that are interested in relocating their operations to the Island and existing businesses that are expanding to new markets and client bases.

+In 2012, the Government of Puerto Rico enacted a number of statutes to boost the economic development of the Island.
+The main objective of these statutes was to attract foreign professionals and capital.
+One of the most used and attractive incentives Acts is the Act No. 22 of January 17, 2012, known as the "Act to Incentivise the Transfer of Investor Individuals to Puerto Rico" (the "Act 22"), which is aimed at attracting persons who have not been residents of the Island to relocate and establish their residence in Puerto Rico.

-Act 22 is intended to attract persons who have not been residents of the island to relocate and establish their residence in Puerto Rico.
-In order to be eligible for the benefits under Act 22 the individual must be an investor who has not been a resident of Puerto Rico at any time during the 15-year time period preceding January 2012 and who becomes a resident of Puerto Rico on or before December 31, 2035.
+As a result of certain amendments enacted in 2014, in order for an individual to be eligible for the benefits under Act 22, the person (i) cannot have been a resident of Puerto Rico at any time during the six years preceding January 2012 (effective date of Act 22), and (ii) the person must become a resident of Puerto Rico on or before December 31, 2035, in accordance with the requirements established in the Puerto Rico Internal Revenue Code of 2011, as amended (the "PR Code").
+Prior to this amendment, the required time period was 15 years.

-The main benefits under Act 22 for a Puerto Rico resident investor during the tax exemption period are: (a) 0% Puerto Rico income taxes on all interest and dividend income (no federal income taxes on Puerto Rico source interest and dividend income); and (b) 0% Puerto Rico and federal capital gains tax on income attributable to the increase in value of securities occurring after the establishment of residency in Puerto Rico.
+The main benefits under Act 22 are: (i) 0% Puerto Rico taxes on all Puerto Rican source interest and dividend income; and (ii) 0% Puerto Rico capital gains tax on income attributable to the increase in the value of securities purchased and occurring after establishing residence in Puerto Rico.
+Furthermore, pursuant to the United State Internal Revenue Code of 1986, as amended (the "US Code"), Puerto Rico residents are not required to pay any federal taxes on